rocket7642/CSS143B/exams/midterm2/readme.md

 }
 ```

-**3. Describe how quicksort works and explain how its relation to recursion**
+**3. Describe how quicksort works and explain its relation to recursion**

 ```bash